Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 Google Glass and Android Wear will be joined in the coming year by the relative newcomer Apple Watch.
 Unfortunately, as Google X’s Astro Teller Says in this TechCrunch article, beside niche applications such as fitness tracking (using smart gadgets like FitBit, UP, etc.) wearables do not currently have “the killer app” (unless you count Anouk Wipprecht’s awesome Spider Dress.)

-I predict this will change in 2015.
+I predict this will change in the next 5-10 years.

 One of the wearable applications I mentioned in my 3rd book, Android Design Patterns, is identity management.
 This is especially poignant with the security and privacy concerns mentioned in the previous section.
-I think 2015 will see the emergence of the wearable devices not just for notifications, (or wholly outdated and trite things like telling time) but as a convenience feature to quickly unlock the mobile device, computer, car, house, with a “decoder ring” or a “smart bracelet”.
+I think we will soon see the emergence of the wearable devices not just for notifications, (or wholly outdated and trite things like telling time) but as a convenience feature to quickly unlock the mobile device, computer, car, house, with a “decoder ring” or a “smart bracelet”.

 And while the lack of killer consumer applications for Google Glass continues to be the joke of the Silicon Valley, one of the medical device startups we consult, VitalMedicals, found several fantastic uses for Google Glass in the hospital operating room, as you can see in this incredible video.